 Now, we could easily spend two years or more just covering functional blood chemistry and all of the particular markers that we're going to talk about.
-For example, we're going to touch on thyroid dysfunction, and I think I could probably spend up to six-months on that alone.
+For example, we're going to touch on thyroid dysfunction, and I could probably do a six-month course on that alone.
 Obviously, since functional blood chemistry is only three or four months' worth of content in this course, we can't do that with every marker or group of markers that we're going to talk about.
-The focus in this portion of the program is on using functional blood chemistry as a screening tool, so we're teaching you how to use it to identify potential issues and then point you in the direction of where to look for-how to do additional testing, to get more information on those issues, and then some basics on how to treat the abnormalities that you'll discover in a functional blood chemistry screen.
-Later on in ADAPT, we may offer more in-depth training on particular conditions or specific blood chemistry as a screening tool is going to put you light years ahead of most clinicians who are using blood chemistry.
+The focus in ADAPT Level One is on using functional blood chemistry as a screening tool, so I'm teaching you how to use it to identify potential issues and then point you in the direction of where to look for-how to do additional testing, to get more information on those issues, and then some basics on how to treat the abnormalities that you'll discover in a functional blood chemistry screen.
+Later on in ADAPT, we'll be offering more in-depth training on particular conditions or aspects of blood chemistry such as lipidology and thyroid dysfunction, for example.

+Having said that, knowing how to use functional blood chemistry as a screening tool is going to put you light years ahead of most clinicians who are using blood chemistry.
 The fact is, the majority of clinicians out there, even in the functional world, don't have a good grasp on blood chemistry.
 They don't have a good grasp on what the evidence-based functional ranges are for these various markers.
 They don't necessarily have a good grasp on what kind of follow-up testing should be ordered if markers are out of the functional or reference range.
-They also don't have access to or haven't developed diagnostic or treatment algorithms based on the functional ranges, so you're going to get a lot [out] of this portion of the course.
+They don't have access to or haven't developed diagnostic or treatment algorithms based on the functional ranges, so you're going to get a lot out of this.
 We're always going to point you in the direction of where to learn more in cases where we're not going to go into a huge amount of depth.

 As I'm sure you're aware, there are resources online where you can get more information.
-UpToDate, for instance, is a fantastic resource for clinicians.
-You can look up lab markers and health conditions, and there is just a ton of info.
+UpToDate is a fantastic resource for clinicians.
+You can look up lab markers and health conditions, and there is tons of info.
 It is certainly a conventional paradigm-based resource, but it can still be really useful for the nuts and bolts.

 Lab Tests Online is another resource that has basic information on markers and how to interpret high and low values.
 Then you have resources such as Epocrates, which has a fantastic mobile app.
 These aren't free, but they're not super expensive.
-I think it's really justifiable, even if you're just starting out to have access to that kind of information.
+UpToDate, for example, is I think about \$500 a year, or \$45 a month.
+I think that that is totally justifiable even if you're just starting out to have access to that kind of information.

-We've created a comprehensive online blood chemistry panel.
-It lists all markers on the case review panel and includes basic descriptions, functional and conventional ranges, and information on significance and interpretation.
+We've created a comprehensive online blood chemistry manual.
+It lists all markers on my case review panel and provides basic descriptions, functional and conventional ranges, and information on significance and interpretation.
 It's designed to be used as a reference.
-We made it [an] online manual rather than a printed binder because we often update markers and ranges, and so we want to ensures that you're always getting the most current version.
+We made it an online manual rather than a printed binder because I often update the markers and ranges.
+This ensures that you'll always have the most current version.